princeton-vl/Rel3D_Render/README.md

 ```
 ./download.sh data_raw
 ```
 **If you get error while executing the above command, you can manually download the data using this [link](https://drive.google.com/uc?id=1MSMwnX0znCfgEisj7zJ4ohFWJDrsxeme).
+While using the link, make sure you are logged into your Google Accout.
 After downloading the zip file, you need to extract it and place the extracted `20200223` folder inside the `data` folder.**

 ## Code
 The main script for rendering is `render_scene.py`.
 The following command can be used to render the entire dataset.